 ICM Capital does not (will not) provide you with investment advice relating to investments or possible transactions in investments or from making investment recommendations of any kind.
 We can give you factual market information or information, in relation to a transaction about which you have enquired, as to transaction procedures, potential risks involved and how those risks may be minimised.

 You may be called upon to deposit substantial additional margin, at short notice, to maintain your position.
 If you do not provide such additional funds within the time required, your position may be closed at a loss and you will be liable for any resulting deficit.
+You must note, that there is a 50% margin close out rule in accordance with our terms and conditions.

 If you are in any doubt, seek professional advice.